volkamerlab/volkamerlab_org/content/projects/kinfraglib.md

 kinase inhibitors into fragments with respect to their 3D proximity to six predefined subpockets relevant for binding.
 The resulting fragment library consists of six subpocket fragment pools with over 7,000 fragments and offers two main applications:

-(i) In-depth analyses of the chemical space of known kinase inhibitors allow to investigate subpocket characteristics and connections.
+1. In-depth analyses of the chemical space of known kinase inhibitors allow to investigate subpocket characteristics and connections.
-(ii) Subpocket-informed recombination of fragments enumerates new combinations of known fragments in order to generate potential novel inhibitors.
+2. Subpocket-informed recombination of fragments enumerates new combinations of known fragments in order to generate potential novel inhibitors.